-Current smoking rates in England are 21% generally and 28% for routine and manual groups (R/M).
-15 Across Devon (excluding Plymouth and Torbay), the most recent estimated smoking rate generally is 18.1%.
-However, there is variation between local authority areas as can be seen in Figure 6 below, with Torridge and Exeter showing the highest smoking rates.
+Current smoking rates in England are 18% generally and 28% for routine and manual groups (R/M).
+Across Devon (excluding Plymouth and Torbay), the most recent estimated smoking rate is 13.8%.
+However, there is variation between local authority areas as can be seen in Figure 6 below, with North Devon and Exeter having the highest smoking rates.

 Figure 8: Smoking prevalence in Devon.
-Source: Health Profiles 2012
+Source: Local Tobacco Control Profiles, 2015.

 Most smokers are found in the routine and manual occupational groups (figure 9) and stop smoking services have directed their efforts at this group.
 Smoking is the leading cause of health inequalities as the poorer you are, the more likely you are to smoke.
 Smokers with mental health problems are heavier and more dependent smokers than those in the general population.
-For example one study found that 51% of those with schizophrenia and half of those with bipolar affective disorder, smoked more than 20 cigarettes a day compared to only 8% in the general population (ONS, 2002).17 Life expectancy generally is 5.4 years lower for men and 2.8 years lower for women in the most deprived areas of Devon than in the least deprived areas.18
+For example one study found that 51% of those with schizophrenia and half of those with bipolar affective disorder, smoked more than 20 cigarettes a day compared to only 8% in the general population (ONS, 2002).
+Life expectancy generally is 5.6 years lower for men and 3.1 years lower for women in the most deprived areas of Devon than in the least deprived areas.